jaxon-php/jaxon-dialogs/README.md

 ```

 The first parameter, which is mandatory, is the question to ask.

-The following parameters are optional; they allow the insertion of content from the web page in the confirmation question, using Jaxon or jQuery selectors.
+The next parameters are optional; they allow the insertion of content from the web page in the confirmation question, using Jaxon or jQuery selectors and positional placeholders.
+They are specially useful when pieces of information from the web page need to be inserted in translated strings.

 Example with Jaxon selector.